sok-og-skriv/sok-og-skriv-web/docs/referansestiler/chicago-fotnoter.md

 USAs historie er preget av innvandring.
 Når det gjelder religion og etnisk tilhørighet blant minoriteter i USA skriver Valerie Martinez-Ebers og Manochehr Dorraj at vi finner store variasjoner tross felles språk som blant latinamerikanske minoriteter:

 > _Aside from these commonalities associated with subordinate status, minority groups are usually quite different from one another.
 Within a particular group, there is also like to be variations.
 For example, Latinos are members of an ethnic minority group with national origins from 22 countries.
-Aside from their common language of Spanish and the high number who are catholics - both characteristics are the result of their origin countries’ shared experience of Spanish conquest – the Hispanic national origin groups have different social, political, and migratory histories and different levels of human capital or resources (i.e education, income, social networks, and citizenship status).^2^_
+Aside from their common language of Spanish and the high number who are catholics - both characteristics are the result of their origin countries' shared experience of Spanish conquest – the Hispanic national origin groups have different social, political, and migratory histories and different levels of human capital or resources (i.e education, income, social networks, and citizenship status).^2^_

 Note:
 ^2^ Martinez-Ebers og Dorraj, _Perspectives on Race, Ethnicity, and Religion,_ 5.